 The selected I-Corps™ at NIH project teams will receive funding through grant supplement awards to support entrepreneurial training, mentorship, and collaboration opportunities that will assist them in translating their research ideas into viable products.

 To participate in the I-Corps™ at NIH pilot program, eligible SBIR/STTR grantees are required to assemble three-member teams that will work collaboratively to complete the activities and assignments required by the I-Corps™ training curriculum.
 These team members include:

-At the beginning of the training program, the I-Corps™ project teams are required to attend an intensive, three-day “Entrepreneurial Immersion” course together.
-Project teams then participate in a nine-week (estimated) I-Corps™ training curriculum administered via online instruction.
+At the beginning of the training program, the I-Corps™ project teams are required to attend an evening reception and intensive, three-day “Entrepreneurial Immersion” course.
+Project teams then participate in an eight-week (estimated) I-Corps™ training curriculum administered via online instruction.
 At the end of the course, each team must attend a two-day report-out session.
 It is anticipated that benefits for the participating I-Corps™ teams will include enhanced understanding and validation of the key components of the Business Model Canvas, significantly refined commercialization plans, and well-informed “pivots” in the overall commercialization strategy.
 Please re-visit this page for updates regarding course and curriculum information.

 14 Institutes/Centers across NIH and CDC are participating.

 Review the Funding Opportunity Announcement to contact appropriate program staff with questions.

 · National Cancer Institute (NCI)

 · National Heart, Lung, and Blood Institute (NHLBI)